enw/boom/README.md

 : remember something from stdin for later

 ```$ boom edit <name>```
-: edit one of the things you BOOMed
+: edit one of the things you BOOMed with your $EDITOR

 ```$ boom get <name>```
 : write something you have remembered to stdout